jojofranz/bvbabel/README.md

 ```
 python setup.py install
 ```
-4. Once the installation is complete, you can have a look ant try using some of the example scripts at the [examples](examples/) folder.
+4. Once the installation is complete, you can have a look and try using some of the example scripts at the [examples](examples/) folder.

 ## BrainVoyager documentation